PurpleStarChild/PurpleStarChild/_posts/2022-11-05-Introduction.md

 title: "Introductions: Starchild"
 excerpt: "My name is StarChild.
 I have gone by other names in the past[...]"
 category: About Me
-tags: Introduction, Import, Personal, Substack
+tags: Introduction Import Personal Substack
 ---
 _Note_:
 This was originally written as part of my family's Substack.
 As we're now moving away from that platform I'm moving the post over to here.